 Other features include a 5 way pickup selector switch that puts the bridge/middle or neck/middle pickups in a series.
 This simulates a humbucker.
 It also has a proprietary one-piece output jack design to avoid lost nuts and loose cables.

-The AZES31 is an example of a quality Japanese guitar designed around a purpose and target.
-It's not meant to be the greatest tone machine, and it doesn't pretend to be.
+The AZES31 is a great example Japanese quality guitar.
+It’s not meant to be the greatest tone machine, and it doesn’t pretend to be.

 - Body: Poplar